AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/issues/manage-issues/create-issues.md

  </tbody>
 </table>

-&#42;Pour connaître le plan, le type de licence ou l’accès dont vous disposez, contactez votre administrateur Workfront.
+Pour connaître le plan, le type de licence ou l’accès dont vous disposez, contactez votre administrateur Workfront.

++++

 <!--
 (NOTE: in NWE Requestors CAN see the Issues tab on a project but in classic they cannot!
 However, even when they DO see it, they cannot enter the issues - logged this issue for it but they might decide not to fix it: https://hub.workfront.com/issue/60181e28000058980cce29597185b2d6/updates?email-source=comm)</p>